R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 EA App currently displays a blank screen when using NorthstarProton, however Northstar will still launch assuming you have logged in to EA App at least once.
 {% endhint %}

 > **Check your GLIBC version.** NorthstarProton currently only supports version 2.33 and higher.
 Verify your installed version with `ldd --version`.
-If the installed GLIBC is older, update it to the latest version, unless you are on **Ubuntu 20.04 LTS**, **Debian 11**, and **Void Linux** as they are known to have outdated GLIBC packages.
-If you use these distros, you cannot play Northstar on these distros.
+If the installed GLIBC is older, use the [legacy guide](playing-on-linux-legacy-guide.md). **Ubuntu 20.04 LTS**, **Debian 11**, and **Void Linux** are known to have outdated GLIBC packages.
 This check does not need to be completed on Steam Deck or Steam OS.

 On Steam Deck, complete the following in desktop mode.
 You may return to game mode once completed _(A mouse + keyboard plugged into the Deck are recommended for easier navigation of menus)_